thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 [Syrian](../../jesus/crediblilty/the-resurrection.md#the-syrian---mara-bar-serapion) historians recorded?**
-These weren't just ordinary men-they were legal experts and could think for themselves - Roman senators, and provincial governors. **If anything, their testimony as hostile sources, is especially valuable and considered the most credible since they had no reason to favor Jesus or His followers.**
+These weren't just ordinary men-they were legal experts and could think for themselves - Roman senators, and provincial governors. **If anything, their testimony as hostile sources, is especially valuable and considered the most credible since they had no reason to favour Jesus or His followers.**

 The Romans were certainly no friends of Jesus Christ, or His followers - quite the opposite in fact!
 They scourged Jesus, gave Him a crown of thorns, mocked Him, crucified Him and later persecuted